amylaurence1/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 The label inside the cover of each device contains the:

-- WiFi network name (SSID)
+- wifi network name (SSID)
-- Password (this is case sensitive)
+- password (this is case sensitive)

 ## Technical support

-Children and families should raise any queries regarding 4G wireless routers with the trust, local authority or school which sent the device to them.
-They will be able to support with setting up routers or raising an issue if there is a problem with the router or SIM card.
+For technical support, children and families should contact the trust, local authority or school which sent them the router.
+They'll be able to help with setting up routers or raising an issue if there is a problem with the router or SIM card.
 They should not press the reset button.

 ### For local authorities and trusts